The top four issues concerning voters at this time are Health Care (18%), Immigration (16%), The Economy (15%), and National Security (9%).

 On immigration, eight-out-of-ten voters believe legal immigration is good for America but illegal immigration is bad.

-We also provide daily updates on the president’s job approval and the generic congressional ballot.
+We provide daily updates on the president’s job approval and the generic congressional ballot.
+We also provide regular updates on the economy, health care, immigration, Congress, ratings of Congressional leaders, Election 2020, the Democratic Primaries, Trust in Government, and which party voters trust on key issues.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).

-The national survey of 1,000 Registered Voters was conducted May 4-5, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
-It has a 3.1 percentage point Margin of Error with a 95% level of confidence.
+The national survey of 1,002 Registered Voters was conducted July 6-7, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodologyand a Demographic Profile of the sample).
+Results from the full sample have +/-3.1 Margin of Sampling Error with a 95% level of confidence.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).